ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ## Changes in Policy During Reporting Period

-Note that Domain Owners or their agents may change the published DMARC policy for a domain or subdomain at any time.
+Note that Domain Owners or their agents may change the published DMARC Policy Record for a domain or subdomain at any time.
 From a Mail Receiver's perspective, this will occur during a reporting period and may be noticed during that period, at the end of that period when reports are generated, or during a subsequent reporting period, all